 Saint Mary's College and the University of Notre Dame offer a Five-Year Dual Degree Program in Engineering, leading to a bachelor's degree from Saint Mary's at the end of the fourth year, and a second bachelor's degree from Notre Dame in one of the engineering programs at the end of the fifth year.
-To be elgible for the five-year program, the student must be calculus ready as a first-year student.
-Saint Mary's students who participate in this program work with the Program Director.
-They take pre-engineering courses (e.g., calculus, physics, chemistry) at Saint Mary's, and engineering courses at Notre Dame, in addition to the courses required to satisfy degree requirements of a major at Saint Mary's College.
-At the end of her fourth year the student applies for transfer to the College of Engineering at Notre Dame.
+To be eligible for the five-year program, the student must be calculus ready as a first-year student.

+Saint Mary's students who participate in this program work with the program director.
+They take pre-engineering courses (e.g., calculus, physics, chemistry) at Saint Mary's and engineering courses at Notre Dame, in addition to the courses required to satisfy degree requirements of a major at Saint Mary's College.
+At the end of her fourth year, the student applies for transfer to the College of Engineering at Notre Dame.

 Notre Dame courses are used as electives to satisfy Saint Mary's degree requirements, and Saint Mary's courses are used as electives to satisfy Notre Dame's degree requirements.
-Some related options include: a chemistry major at Saint Mary's and a chemical engineering major at Notre Dame, computer and applied mathematics major at Saint Mary's and a computer science engineering major at Notre Dame., physics and applied mathematics at Saint Mary's and electrical engineering at Notre Dame, and physics at Saint Mary's and mechanical engineering at Notre Dame.
+Some related options include: a chemistry major at Saint Mary's and a chemical engineering major at Notre Dame, a computer and applied mathematics major at Saint Mary's and a computer science engineering major at Notre Dame, a physics and applied mathematics major at Saint Mary's and an electrical engineering major at Notre Dame, and a physics major at Saint Mary's and a mechanical engineering major at Notre Dame.

-A Saint Mary's student must have completed at least 96 semester hours with a minimum of a 2.8 GPA overall and in technical courses to be recommended for acceptance at Notre Dame at the end of her fourth year.
+A Saint Mary's student must have completed at least 96 semester hours with a cumulative GPA of 2.8 or higher (technical and overall) for acceptance to Notre Dame at the end of her fourth year.
+For this reason, to be "accepted" into the engineering program at the end of the sophomore year a student must have at least a cumulative GPA of 2.8 or above (technical and overall) and must maintain a 2.8 cumulative GPA to remain in the program.
 This strenuous program will demand the best effort of well-prepared and well-motivated students.
-Consultation with the Program Director and careful scheduling of courses on both campuses must be conducted each semester.
-Like all Saint Mary's majors, students must earn a C or better in all technical courses to stay in the engineering program.
-See Bulletin for more information.
+Consultation with the program director and careful scheduling of courses on both campuses must be conducted each semester.
+For additional information, please see the College Bulletin for 2019-20.